-In I Timothy Chapter 4, Paul is discussing the doctrine demons, including the forbidding the eating of certain foods.
+In I Timothy Chapter 4, Paul is the doctrine discussing of demons, including the forbidding the eating of certain foods.
 He says that God created them to be received with thanksgiving.
-He goes on to say that every creature of God is good and is sanctified by the Word of God prayer.
-Clearly, these creatures that we are allowed to eat with thanksgiving are not saved.
+He goes on to say that every creature of God is good and is sanctified by the Word of God praver. these and Clearly, creatures that we are allowed to eat with thanksgiving are not saved.
 But they are made clean, as opposed to unclean, by prayer.
 That is, they can be eaten without making us unclean or sinful.